-He has more than 10 years of experience working in the medical device industry applying statistical tools such as DoE, SPC and tolerance analysis to obtain more robustness, higher yield and lower costs in production.
+Torben has over 10 years of experience working in the medical device industry applying statistical tools such as DoE, SPC and tolerance analysis to increase robustness and yield and to lower costs in production.

-To accommodate the rising demand for risk and science-based approach to process validation and batch release, Torben Bygvraa Rasmussen also advises customers in statistics for e.g. the 2011 FDA guideline on process validation.
+To accommodate the rising demand for risk and science-based approaches to process validation and batch release, Torben Bygvraa Rasmussen also advises customers in statistics for, for example, the 2011 FDA guideline on process validation.